Update: This comprehensive review now includes the latest on the revolutionary personal investing service, Betterment.

 You might remember that two of the negatives that I mentioned previously were pricing and no IRAs.
 With these new changes they’ve dramatically improved their service, making it worthy of a second look if you’re looking for a place to start investing or rollover an account.

-Note that Betterment is still offering a $25 bonus to new accounts opened with at least $250.*
+- Note that Betterment now offering SIX FREE MONTHS to new accounts opened with at least $100,000.*

-*Accounts must remain active for at least 60 days.
+*Accounts must remain withdrawal free for 90 days.

 More Betterment Review Information